 “Like all of you, I have watched “The Handmaid’s Tale” several times.
 I have been shaken to my core at a world that actually does NOT seem so different from our own.
 A world where women’s bodies are treated as possessions, in which society decides the fate of our beings and our offspring.
 We must all internalize that this dystopian world is not just a creation of fiction, but has basis in fact.
 In our own religion.

 “Our own matriarchs and patriarchs used women as breeding machines.
 Four of the twelve tribes were brought into this world by the handmaidens of Rachel and Leah.
-One-third.”
+One-third of the Jewish people.”
 She paused to let the point sink in.
-“And we have all erased these mothers.
+“And we have erased these mothers.
 Their bodies are not buried in Hebron.
 We do not speak their names.

 “But they have names, and it is time to recognize the dark side of our history.